tonysparks/litavm/README.md

 call :print_string   ;; call the print_string subroutine

-jmp :exit            ; exit out of the program printi #11           ; shouldn't get invoked!
+jmp :exit            ; exit out of the program printi #11           ; shouldn't get invoked, because we are jumping to the :exit label

 ;;
-;; Prints the ASCII values of the string
+;; Prints the supplied string to sysout
 ;;
 ;; input:
 ;;    <address> to string constant, retreived from top of the stack